younes-dro/dro-catrer/readme.txt

 This theme allows you the convert your existance pages to a One page style . her is the steps :
-1- Create a page (e.g Front Page ) and set Template to tpl-onepage  and define it as static page in options reading 2- Create  a child pages or use existentes pages of the static page ( Front Page) and that s  it ! the navigation menu will be generated based on the child pages.
+1- Create a page (e.g Front Page ) and set Template to caterer One Page  and define it as static page in options reading 2- Create  a child pages or use existentes pages of the static page ( Front Page) and that s  it ! the navigation menu will be generated based on the child pages.